wprender/cloudbreak-docs/docs/aws/ui/network.md

  You can configure the `Subnet Identifier` and the `Internet Gateway Identifier` (IGW) of your VPC.

->**IMPORTANT** The subnet CIDR cannot overlap each other in a VPC.
+>**IMPORTANT:** The subnet CIDR cannot overlap each other in a VPC.
 So you have to create different network templates for every each clusters.

 To create a new subnet within the VPC, provide the ID of the subnet which is in the existing VPC and your cluster will be launched into that subnet. **For example** you can create 3 different clusters with 3 different network templates for multiple subnets `10.0.0.0/24`, `10.0.1.0/24`, `10.0.2.0/24` with the same VPC and IGW identifiers.

->**IMPORTANT** Please make sure the define subnet here doesn't overlap with any of your already deployed subnet in the VPC, because of the validation only happens after the cluster creation starts.
+>**IMPORTANT:** Make sure the define subnet here doesn't overlap with any of your already deployed subnet in the VPC, because of the validation only happens after the cluster creation starts.

 >In case of existing subnet make sure you have enough room within your network space for the new instances.